| |

 Heavy Platters

+response are the outcome.
 Platine Verdier Already in 1977 the first Melco turntable was presented at the Japanese Audio Fair.
 Micro Seiki introduced heavy turntables also and by 1979 Jean-Constant Verdier - who is known for his involvement in the French ERA turntables in the 1970s - had his first Platine Verdier ready, initially proposed as a DIY kit in the French high-end magazine L'Audiophile.
 But lateron he started to manufacture the table in series and it evolved to the grand "Platine Verdier" which became the wanted item on the list of several serious audiophiles.
-Above at right you see the earliest Platine Verdier, that can be considered as a prototype but already with the the spring suspension and the 20 kg. heavy platter, supported by magnets incorporated in both base (plinth) and platter.
+Above at right you see the earliest Platine Verdier, that can be considered as a prototype but already with the spring suspension as shown in the photograph, and the 20 kg. heavy platter, supported by magnets incorporated in both base (plinth) and platter.
 The springs in the definitive Platine Verdier are of a very intelligent design. |

 |